 Some people really just don’t get it.
 They think it’s all about luck, or some big “break”.
 Sure, sometimes someone can stumble across a golden opportunity though dumb luck.
 It happens.

 But they still need to do something with it.
 And if they don’t, they lose it and someone else will take it.

 More often than not though, opportunities are created.
 Through hard work.

 And then success and extraordinary achievements are created through those opportunities.
 And through more hard work.

-A lot of times, opportunities go unrecognized.
+A lot of times, opportunities go unrecognised.
 Because as I said, people expect success to fall into their lap.

 Opportunity is missed by most people because it is dressed in overalls and looks like work.

 It’s easy to look at someone who’s achieved extraordinary things in their life and make the mistake of assuming that it came easy to them.
 Or that they were just lucky.

 But extraordinary and successful people can often make what they do look easy, when really it isn’t.

 The other thing is that you only hear about them once they’ve become successful.
 You never see what they had to go through to get where they are.